 Get an ECMT ‘certificate of compliance’ for vehicles and trailers

 You must carry an ECMT ‘certificate of compliance’ in your vehicle and trailer.
 They must confirm the vehicle meets the correct Euro emissions standard and the trailer meets the technical safety requirements.

-If your permit application is successful, request a certificate from your vehicle or trailer manufacturer, or contact DVSA for advice.
+If your permit application is successful, request a certificate from your vehicle or trailer manufacturer.